Latest Update for CS Executive Exam

 CS Executive Qualifying Marks

-In order to proceed to the CS Professional level, candidates need to qualify both the modules of CS Executive level.
-It is mandatory to secure minimum 40% marks in each paper and 50% marks in aggregate.
+In order to proceed to the CS Professional level, candidates need to qualify for both the modules of CS Executive level.
+It is mandatory to secure a minimum of 40% marks in each paper and 50% marks in aggregate.
 Candidates who do not meet the minimum qualifying criteria of ICSI have to re-appear in that exam/ module (as the case may be).